gazebosim/gz-common/tutorials/profiler.md

 ### Troubleshoot the web viewer

 If you see ``connection error``, there are a couple of things to double check
 1. Was the profiler enabled when the project you're trying to run was compiled?
-Note that this isn't the case if you installed Ignition libraries from binaries, for example.
+Note that this isn't the case if you installed Gazebo libraries from binaries, for example.
 You need to compile the project from source with the `ENABLE_PROFILER` variable set.
 2. Are you using the correct port number in the upper left corner ``Connection Addresss: ws://127.0.0.1:1500/rmt``?
 Running ``ign gazebo -v 4`` will show the port number in use near the top of the outputted text.
 The port number will be printed out if the profiler is enabled.
   ```{.sh}
   [Dbg] [RemoteryProfilerImpl.cc:187] Starting ign-common profiler impl: Remotery (port: 1500)